Analysis | What to Know About Trump’s Second Impeachment Trial

 David Schoen, who represented Trump adviser Roger Stone, and Bruce L. Castor Jr., formerly an acting attorney general of Pennsylvania, will lead the defense, Trump announced on Jan.
 31. At first, Trump had hired Butch Bowers, a South Carolina attorney recommended to him by Senator Lindsey Graham.
 But he and other lawyers on his team withdrew from Trump’s defense barely a week before the trial was to begin.
 Trump, at his first impeachment trial, was defended by some bigger-name lawyers such as former Florida Attorney General Pam Bondi, former independent counsels Ken Starr and Robert Ray, and retired Harvard Law Professor Alan Dershowitz.

+Through his attorneys, Trump rejected a request from the House impeachment managers for him to testify under oath.
+No witnesses were called to testify in the House, where Democrats made the case that Trump had essentially incited and supported insurrection in public view.
 In last year’s Trump trial, the Senate’s Republican majority rejected attempts by Democrats to call witnesses to support their case that Trump had abused the power of his office in pressuring Ukraine’s president to dig up dirt on Biden, who was then emerging as a likely Trump political challenger.
-In Clinton’s impeachment trial, the Republican-controlled Senate voted to hear testimony from Monica Lewinsky, the White House intern who had a sexual relationship with the president, as well as testimony from two other Clinton associates.
-Democrats haven’t yet said what witnesses, if any, they want to offer testimony in the upcoming trial.
-No witnesses were called to testify in the House, where Democrats made the case that Trump had essentially incited and supported insurrection in public view.

 Mostly sit and listen, a departure from usual practice.
 On a normal day in the Senate, members address a mostly empty chamber, their comments primarily geared for the C-Span camera.
 During Trump’s trial last year, senators sat at their desks through long nights of impeachment proceedings.
 To make sure they paid attention, they were forbidden from carrying phones and other electronic devices into the chamber.
 Large cubbyholes were installed outside the chamber and in cloakrooms to store electronics.
 It’s not clear if the Senate will make any accommodations for social distancing.
 The pandemic had not yet spread in the U.S. by the time of Trump’s impeachment trial in 2020.